 The American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM), on which Social Security bases its disability listings, describes three distinct depressive disorders that can be debilitating and interfere with an individual's ability to work, attend school, or interact socially with others.

 The second type of depression listed is dysthymia, a mood disorder.
 This type of depression has many of the same symptoms as Major Depressive Disorder, but the symptoms are generally less severe and occur over a period of at least two years.
-Learn more about dysthymia.
+Learn more about getting disability for dysthymia.

 Most depression can be successfully treated with psychotherapy and medication(s), but until the right combination of therapy/medication is arrived at, this condition can be crippling to some individuals.